 These beds can be island beds, fixed in the middle of the space at the rear of the van so you can walk around them, or traversed across the back.

 Some of the larger models of A Class motorhome might even have enough space for a garage under the bed area, which is perfect if you want to store bikes or even a smart car for exploring your new destinations.
+Learn more about the other motorhome and campervan class types elsewhere on our blog.

 Be aware though that you might have to have a slightly shorter bed so it fits into the traverse position (across the back of the motorhome).